Krishna11118/Trekki/README.md

 ### Built With

-List of frameworks/libraries/languages in this project.
+List of frameworks/libraries/languages that used to built this project.

 * [![React][React.js]][React-url]
 * [![Express][Expressjs.com]][Expressjs-url]